Paoli, Pennsylvania: Public transit

 For generations, Paoli was the western terminus of Pennsylvania Railroad commuter trains coming from Philadelphia on the Main Line.
 The "Paoli Local" became iconic in the western suburbs.
-Amtrak's Keystone Service and Pennsylvanian trains stop at the Paoli station, but with the decline of long-distance train travel, the stops are now less frequent.
+Amtrak's Keystone Service and Pennsylvanian trains stop at Paoli station, but with the decline of long-distance train travel, the stops are now less frequent.

 Commuters traveling by rail within Southeastern Pennsylvania use the Paoli station, although most local trains serving Paoli now terminate in Malvern, one stop to the west.
 SEPTA Regional Rail's Paoli/Thorndale Line (formerly R5) commuter rail runs between Thorndale and Philadelphia both ways every 30 minutes during the week.
 College students and city-working suburbanites take the Paoli/Thorndale Line to school and work.
 Station-to-station, a trip from Paoli to Center City Philadelphia on the Paoli/Thorndale Line takes approximately 45 minutes, although some rush hour trains run directly between Paoli and 30th Street Station in under 30 minutes.

 Paoli is served by multiple SEPTA Suburban Bus routes.
 Local buses traverse Route 30 along the Main Line, and Paoli Pike is the main artery for buses heading to West Chester.
 The Route 92 bus connects Paoli to West Chester and the King of Prussia Transit Center at the King of Prussia mall.
 The Route 106 bus links Paoli to the other Main Line communities and the 69th Street Transportation Center.
 The Route 204 and Route 206 buses connect the Paoli station to Eagleview and the Great Valley Corporate Center respectively.

 In 2016, the majority of Paoli residents were found to drive alone on their way to work, while only 10.97% took public transportation.